 Skip to main content

-Connect AI coding assistants like Cursor, Claude Desktop, and VS Code to your product documentation using Biel.ai's Model Context Protocol (MCP) server.
+Connect AI coding assistants like Cursor, Claude Code, and Copilot to your product documentation using Biel.ai's Model Context Protocol (MCP) server.
 Your AI assistant can search and reference your docs while helping developers write code.

 Biel MCP server connecting AI tools to documentation

-The MCP server acts as a bridge between your AI coding assistant (like Cursor or Claude Desktop) and your Biel.ai project.
-When your AI needs information about your product or API, it queries your documentation through MCP and receives relevant context to provide better answers.
+When your AI needs information about your product or API, it queries your documentation through MCP and receives relevant context to provide better answers without leaving your IDE.

 Requirements